Azure/container-upstream/README.md

 * Project state - The first entry in the Maturity column represents the project's status.
 Projects in the CNCF (kubernetes, kubernetes-sigs, prometheus, etc) use the [CNCF maturity model](https://github.com/cncf/toc/blob/master/process/graduation_criteria.adoc).
 Projects in the Azure, Microsoft, or deislabs GitHub orgs are working towards using the [guaduation guidelines](process/graduation_guidelines.md) defined in this repo.
 * [API or Feature Versions](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-versioning) if relevant, are listed as the second entry of the Maturity column, and follow the Kubernetes convention except where noted

+## Contributing

+This project welcomes contributions and suggestions.
+If you wonder what the Azure Container Compute team is working on, check out the [Project Board](https://github.com/Azure/container-compute-upstream/projects/1).
+If you would like to see the Azure Container Compute Upstream team work on something, first check if there is an [existing issue](https://github.com/Azure/container-compute-upstream/issues).
+If there isn't, please create a new one.
+If there is existing information elsewhere on the internet, please include the links.

+This project is not setup for contributing code.
+It is intended only for tracking issues.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.